ouspg/CompSec/Lab5_ChipWhisperer/README.md

 More information about principles of power analysis can be found from [Wikipedia](https://en.wikipedia.org/wiki/Power_analysis) and more ChipWhisperer-related information about CPA can be found from manufacturers [wiki](http://wiki.newae.com/Correlation_Power_Analysis)

 In this lab you will be using ChipWhisperer Lite 1173 hardware.
-It consists two parts: Capture board (bigger one) and target board (can be seen in picture below).
+It consists two parts: Capture board and target board (can be seen in picture below).
 Capture board is basically boosted oscilloscope, which is able to capture accurately small power traces or glitch target board.
 Target board (XMEGA CW303) is just basic microcontroller that is used as victim of our experiments.

 Boards are connected to each other with serial cable and measurement connector and glitch connector.
 Notice that only measurement connector is needed to complete this lab and glitch connector are used only in advanced tasks.
 When you start doing these tasks you connect capture board to your computer with USB-cable.